progit/old-site/_posts/announcements/2010-06-06-pro-git-on-kindle.markdown

 ---

 When Pro Git was first released, I asked about being able to get it on my Kindle.
-In fact, one of the very first people to read the book was @adelcambre with a mobi file I generated myself.
+In fact, one of the very first people to read the book was <a href="http://twitter.com/adelcambre">@adelcambre</a> with a mobi file I generated myself.
 It was horrible looking, but it did work.
 My editor at Apress wanted to do it, but wasn't sure if it was going to get done.